fxm90/GradientLoadingBar/readme.md

 ### How to use
 This framework provides two classes:
  - **GradientLoadingBar**: A controller, managing the visibility of the `GradientActivityIndicatorView` on the current key window.
  - **GradientActivityIndicatorView**: A `UIView` containing the gradient with the animation.
-Can be added as a subview to another view either inside the interface builder or programmatically.
+It can be added as a subview to another view either inside the interface builder or programmatically.
 Both ways are shown inside the example application.

 #### GradientLoadingBar
 To get started, import the module `GradientLoadingBar` into your file and save an instance of `GradientLoadingBar()` on a property of your view-controller.
 To show the loading bar, simply call the `fadeIn(duration:completion)` method and after your async operations have finished call the  `fadeOut(duration:completion)` method.